Azure/azure-quickstart-templates/201-decrypt-running-linux-vm/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template disables encryption on a running Linux VM .
 This template assumes that the VM is located in the same region as the resource group.
-If not, please edit the template to pass appropriate location for the VM sub-resources.
+If not, please edit the template to pass the appropriate location for the VM sub-resources.

 References: